What is Bowed Tendon Horse and How It Can Affect Your Horse

 Allowing Your Horse to Rest

-Just like it’s not good for you to go go go all the time, it’s also not good for your horse to over-exert him or her.
+Just like it’s not good for you to go go go all the time, it’s also not good for your horse to over-exert them.
 Make sure you’re giving your horse a proper amount of time to rest, especially if it’s an active horse due to racing, jumping, or being used for riding lessons.

 Maintaining Proper Grooming and Hygiene